-The ongoing Covid-19 pandemic and international travel restrictions mean this is an unsettling time for many students hoping to study in the UK in September.
+The ongoing Covid-19 pandemic and international travel restrictions mean this is an unsettling time for many students hoping to study in the UK this autumn.
 The UK Government rules and restrictions are constantly being evaluated so please make sure that you refer to the latest information regarding travel to the UK on the gov.uk website, as well as checking any restrictions in your own country before making any travel arrangements.

 Rules about arriving in the UK

 From 4 October, if you are travelling to the UK, please follow the guidance below.

 Red list: Check if you are travelling from a red list country.
 If you are a British or Irish national or an international student with the right to stay in the UK, you will still be able to enter the country if you have been in or transited through a red country in the last 10 days.
 However, you must comply with the following steps:

 - quarantine in a managed quarantine hotel on arrival for 10 days

 - book the managed quarantine package before you travel.
 All red-list travellers will be accommodated in a hotel.
 You can find more information on booking and staying in a quarantine hotel on the gov.uk website.
 You need to quarantine even if you have been fully or partially vaccinated against Covid-19.

 Rest of world and fully vaccinated: If you are travelling from a country which is not on the red list and you have been fully vaccinated against Covid-19, you must: